AnthonyHack/dd_solution_engineer/README.md

 as well as your applications.
 From containers, to cloud providers, to bare metal machines, from container management, to databases, to web servers, Datadog is able to handle most modern infrastructure solutions.

-Datadog provides a wide array of integrations that can handle most modern infrastructure needs.
+Datadog provides a wide array of integrations that can handle common infrastructure needs.
 These integrations allow you to gather metrics quickly and in one central location.
 All metrics and statistics datadog gathers can be displayed in a single pane of glass which can be on a single screen in a NOC or other operations center.
 These metrics can be turned into graphs and dashboards which can then be drilled down into further for a more detailed look at your infrastructure.
 Alerts can also be created to warn your teams that something is wrong before it becomes a larger problem.